getgrav/grav-learn/pages/09.webservers-hosting/03.paas/02.heroku/docs.md

 First, sign up for Heroku.

-Download the Heroku Toolbelt, which is a command-line utility needed to deploy create and deploy your site.
+Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), which is a command-line utility needed to deploy create and deploy your site.

 Once installed, type